-While in London Richard Wanzer invested £40,000 (millions today) in the Wanzer smokeless Lamp Company.
+While in London Richard Wanzer invested £40,000 (probably a million today) in the Wanzer smokeless Lamp Company.
 The use of a small hidden fan negated the need for a chimney and made for a smokeless, clean burn of the lamp.
 However I am going to stick to my sewing machines.
-Richard Wanzer also personally attended and promoted his machines at exhibitions and events.
+Richard Wanzer also personally attended and promoted his machines at exhibitions and events around Europe.

 92 Broadway, Buffalo, New York

 One fabulous exhibition in Paris, the Paris Exposition Universelle in 1867, was attended by nearly one hundred sovereigns, princes, and princesses from around the Globe.

 Richard Wanzer personally demonstrated his machines to the Emperor Napoléon III and his Empress, Eugénie de Montijo.